 Instructions to Make Turkey Soup

-Cooking the Pancetta (or Bacon): In a large stock pot over medium high heat, cook pancetta until it becomes crisp.
+Cooking the Pancetta (or Bacon): In a large stock pot over, cook pancetta until it becomes crisp.
 If using bacon, cook until it’s browned.
 Remove any excess fat, leaving about a tablespoon in the pot.
-Or you can remove all the fat and add 1 tablespoon of olive oil.

 Sautéing the Vegetables: Add diced carrots, celery, and onions to the pot.
 Sauté until the vegetables are softened and emit a fragrant aroma.